revonzev/minecraft-python-mcpy/README.md

     if block ~ ~ ~ fire:
         say Your burn is in a whole other dimensions

+# Compile into
-# execute in nether if block ~ ~ ~ fire say Your burn is in a whole other dimensions
+execute in nether if block ~ ~ ~ fire say Your burn is in a whole other dimensions
 ```

 ## Scoreboards